 Whether cuffing your jeans or simply going for a turn-up, you have to figure out which one works best for the style you’re going for.
 Most outfits need a simple single roll, however, if you want to go for a bit more of a high fashion look or you just want to show off your trainers, try a high roll.

 Turning up Trousers

-Note: when turning up a pair a pair of dress pants, align the pleat with the turn up.
-The slick look of a crisp crease will look stellar.
+Note: when turning up a pair a pair of dress pants, align the pleat with the turn-up.
+The slick finish of a crisp crease will look stellar.

 What is Cuffing

 Cuffing is a type of trouser that already has the roll-up built in – they tend to be more of a sportswear trousers, with a tapered leg.
 Cuffed trousers are massive this season and are the easiest way to land the streetwear look with minimal effort.
 Wear your cuffed trousers with a shirt for a more smart casual look, or pair them with a sweatshirt and your favourite kicks for a casual look.

 How Long Should Jeans be When Rolling Them

 For a taller man, a two or two and a half inch turn-up is ideal.
 For a shorter man, 1.25 to 1.5 inch will be the best suited.
 A shorter turn up for a shorter man will elongate your legs.
 But, play with the length!
 Find the length that you like the most and what you think works best for you.
 There is so much room to play with your turn-up – a larger turn up with less ankle will elongate your leg while a shorter one will condense your leg.
 It’s all personal taste though, so fiddle with your length to find the style you like best.
 As a rule of thumb, 2 inches is huge and 1 ¼ is small.
 Wear what you are the most comfortable with!